Last Updated on 26 September, 2025

 Seek Professional Guidance

-Consider consulting with VA-accredited representatives, such as VSOs, attorneys, or claims agents to navigate the complexities of the claims process.
+Consider consulting with VA-accredited representatives, such as Veterans Service Officers (VSOs), attorneys, or claims agents, to navigate the complexities of the claims process.
 They can help gather relevant evidence, ensure medical records and nexus letters align with VA standards, and represent your interests during appeals or hearings.
-These professionals understand the nuances of VA regulations and can present your sleep apnea claim in the most compelling way possible.
+These professionals understand the nuances of VA regulations and can present your sleep apnea claim to secure the highest possible rating.

 Conclusion

-How do I get a nexus letter for obstructive sleep apnea (OSA)?
+How to obtain a nexus letter for sleep apnea?

-You can obtain a nexus letter from a licensed medical professional, such as a sleep specialist or pulmonologist, who is experienced in VA claims.
+You can obtain a nexus letter, also known as independent medical opinion (IMO) from a licensed healthcare professional, such as a sleep specialist, pulmonologist, or primary care physician, experienced in VA claims.

 What is the VA disability rating for sleep apnea with a CPAP machine?